-Let's now look at how we can implement the security requirements in the industrial sensor controller using SmartFusion2 FPGAs, with a focus on secure boot.
-A block diagram of the controller is shown in Figure 4 on page 8, which illustrates the various elements of the secure boot process.
-Immutable boot code is stored on-chip along with the security keys.
+Let's now look at how we can implement the security requirements in the industrial sensor controller using SmartFusion2 FPGAs with a focus on secure boot.
+A block diagram of the controller is shown in Figure 4 below and illustrates the various elements of the secure boot process.

+Immutable boot code is stored on-chip along with security keys.
 The external SPI memory (in the case where the SmartFusion2 on-chip NVM isn't large enough) stores the balance of the DSP code (including any required OS loader and OS code along with the application code).
-All of this code is verified using a secure challenge and response system managed by the Root-of-Trust subsystem.
+All of this code is verified using a secure Challenge and Response system managed by the Root-of-Trust subsystem.
 The multi-stage process progresses through several phases, as illustrated in Figure 2 on page 6, with each phase built on the security established at the previous stage.